 Travel: Preparing For a Bank Holiday Road Trip?
 Here's What You Need

 The open road, great music, a reliable vehicle - all of this, plus the freedom that comes from travelling by car, makes it worth all the planning and preparation.
-On the other hand you never know what might go wrong and you definitely don’t want to start off your holiday by being stuck at the side of the road.
+On the other hand you never know what might go wrong and you definitely don’t want to start off your weekend off by being stuck at the side of the road.

 Luckily, you can take just a few measures to ensure that you enjoy the kind of trip that you’ve been looking forward to.
 Here is a handful of ways to make your road trip adventure a bit more successful no matter who you are travelling with.